jvanelteren/advent_of_code/aoc_stats/README.md

 But if you like the competitive side of things, just do this:

+1) Put your personal scores in the personal_scores map.
+You have two options:
+  a) If you competed during the year: Copy the stats from your [personal stats page](https://adventofcode.com/2021/leaderboard/self), starting from the line with ---Part 1 on it
-1) Mark your start time when you start the puzzle, just on a piece of paper.
+  b) If you didn't compete during the year.
+Mark your start time when you start the puzzle, just on a piece of paper.
 Make sure to note the time again when you finish part 1 and part 2.
-Then calculate the time to star 1 and both stars in your personal file:

-2) Fill your scores in scores_personal_YEAR.txt, where YEAR is the year you are competing The format is DAY, TIME TO STAR 1, TIME TO BOTH STARS.
+Then calculate the time to star 1 and both stars in your personal file.
+The format is DAY, TIME TO STAR 1, TIME TO BOTH STARS.
 The times are in minutes.
+There are example files in the personal_scores map

-3) (Only needed if the global scores text file is not in the global_scores directory).
-Adjust the year in populate_db_with_results.py and run it
+3) (Optional if you want to add seasons after 2021).
+Adjust the year in populate_db_with_results.py and run it.
+It will populate the db with your personal scores

-4) Adjust the year in interpret_scores.py and run it.
-You do need to have numpy, pandas and altair installed (pip install ...)

-5) A chart.html file will be generated plotting your scores vs the LB

-6) Open the html file and see your performance
+4) Play around with both analysis notebooks

 Hope you enjoy it!
 Jesse